magicoli/band-tools/README.md

 ### Future plans

-* Audio playlists for albums and songs, uploaded locally
+* Audio playlists for records and songs, uploaded locally
 * Video playlists for songs from YouTube, Vimeo etc.
 * Crowdfunding based on WC sales (might be in a separate plugin)